microsoft/vscode-docs/docs/languages/dockerfile.md

 ## Install the Docker extension

 Docker support for VS Code is provided by an extension.
-To install the Docker extension, open the Extension Viewlet by pressing `kb(workbench.view.extensions)` and search for `vscode-docker` to filter the results.
-Select the [Docker Support](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) extension.
+To install the Docker extension, open the Extensions view by pressing `kb(workbench.view.extensions)` and search for `docker` to filter the results.
+Select the Microsoft [Docker](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) extension.

 ![Select Docker extension](images/docker/installdockerextension.png)

-While here, you can install many other extensions to make you more productive with VS Code.

-<div class="marketplace-extensions-docker"></div>

-> Tip: The extensions are dynamically queried.
-Click on an extension tile to read the description and reviews to decide which extension is best for you.
-See more in the [Marketplace](https://marketplace.visualstudio.com).

 ## Dockerfiles